 export(get_acs_race_ethnicity)

-The get_acs_race_ethnicity() function is now almost ready for users.
+Your get_acs_race_ethnicity() function is now almost ready for users.

 Adding a License and Metadata

-Try running devtools::check() again to see if we’ve fixed the issues that led to the warnings.
+Run devtools::check() again to see if you’ve fixed the issues that led to the warnings.
 The warning about missing documentation should no longer be there.
-However, we do still have one warning:
+However, you do still get one warning:

 ❯ checking DESCRIPTION meta-information ...
 WARNING